Emmanuel Sanders: 2017 season

 On January 2, 2017, head coach Gary Kubiak announced his retirement due to health concerns.
 New head coach Vance Joseph retained Sanders and Demaryius Thomas as the starting wide receivers to begin the regular season.

 On September 17, 2017, Sanders had six receptions for 62 yards and a season-high two touchdowns in the 42–17 Week 2 victory against the Dallas Cowboys.
 The following week, he caught a season-high seven passes for 75 receiving yards as the Broncos lost 26–16 at the Buffalo Bills.
 He sprained his ankle during the third quarter of the Broncos' Week 6 loss to the New York Giants and missed the next two games (Weeks 7–8).
 In Week 10, Sanders caught six passes for a season-high 137 receiving yards during a 41–16 loss to the New England Patriots.
 He was sidelined for the last two games of the season (Weeks 16–17) after sustaining another injury to his ankle.

 Sanders finished the 2017 season with 47 receptions for 555 yards and two touchdowns in 12 games and 11 starts.
 In his single season under offensive coordinator Mike McCoy, Sanders experienced career lows since arriving in Denver.
-Pro Football Focus gave Sanders and overall grade of 70.7, which ranked 64th among all wide receivers in 2017.